 • Must be 18+ years of age.

-• Must read the Workers' Manual before purchasing their ticket.
+• Must read the Workers' Guide before purchasing their ticket.

 • Must be trustworthy and reliable - heaps of workers do not show up for their allocated duty.
 Not cool.
 We reserve the right to charge your group the full camper rate for any workers that do not complete all their assigned duties.